31 Jan Breakthrough performance isn’t where you think

 Time to get an external perspective

-If you find yourself struggling with performance in any area of your business, professional or personal life then its time to get an external perspective.
+If you find yourself struggling with performance in any area of your business, professional or personal life then it’s time to get an external perspective.

 If you find yourself revisiting the same issue or are aware of the same patterns returning then something is happening that you’re not aware of.
-It could be an unconscious behaviour or a step in a process that’s missing or just not working.
+It could be an unconscious behavior or a step in a process that’s missing or just not working.

 Either way, get an external perspective.